dropdog/docs/docs/parameters.md

 ### One (only) Database

-Is the functionality working well if we have one Datbase?
+Is the functionality working well if we have one Database?

 ### Drupal 8.x